TheDomcio/WonderfulPolishLanguage/README.md

 - [ZMASLO](https://www.youtube.com/user/VesparV11) - Also a channel about computer technology, but here the videos are even more varied - there are many experiments with components, so with hardware and software.
 - [blackwhite TV](https://www.youtube.com/user/blackwhite321) - Another YouTube channel about computer technology.
 - [WavePC](https://www.youtube.com/user/DawidN20v2) - Another worth mentioning YouTube channel similar to the above.

+#### Electronical (Elektroniczne)

+- [De-Kompozytor](https://www.youtube.com/DeKompozytor) - Very cool YouTube channel, where the channel creator deals with decomposition of electronic equipment and its repair (there is a series in which he repairs his viewers' electronic equipment).
+- [Adam Śmiałek](https://www.youtube.com/AdamŚmiałek) - On this channel you will learn a lot about technological equipment from the past.
+Audiophiles and musicology learners will find here a lot of videos about music equipment (the author shows in detail how the equipment works in terms of sound quality - among others, he shows the spectrum and analyzes it).

 #### For children and youth (Dla dzieci i młodzieży)